Lucuma: The Sugar Alternative Known as the "Gold of the Incas"

 At Kroma Wellness, finding healthy, easy ways to bring functional foods into daily lives is our passion.
 We love lucuma powder for its ease of use and high nutritional value.

-With all of the positive health impacts of lucuma, from its abundance of nutrients and antioxidants, heart health benefits, and a boost to your metabolism, it is easy to see why lucuma is a superfood.
+With all of the positive health impacts of lucuma, from its abundance of nutrients and antioxidants to its heart health benefits (as well as its metabolism-boosting properties!), it is easy to see why lucuma is a superfood.
 With its sweet flavor, it is the sugar alternative we have been looking for.
-You can add lucuma powder to anything you would use sugar for from desserts to your morning matcha.
+You can add lucuma powder to anything you would use sugar in, from desserts to your morning matcha.